C. Eugene Farnam

-C. Eugene Farnam (1916-1999) was an American politician who served as Massachusetts Insurance Commissioner and as a member of the Massachusetts House of Representatives.
+Clarence Eugene Farnam (December 31, 1916 – November 8, 1999) was an American politician who served as Massachusetts Insurance Commissioner and as a member of the Massachusetts General Court.

 Early life

 Farnam was born on December 31, 1916, in the Charlestown neighborhood of Boston.
 He attended Medford High School, Northeastern University, and the University of Miami.

 Political career

 Farnam was a member of the Medford Board of Aldermen from 1948 to 1949.
-From 1951 to 1957 he represented the 26th Middlesex District in the Massachusetts House of Representatives.
+He represented the 26th Middlesex District in the Massachusetts House of Representatives from 1951 to 1957 and the 6th Middlesex District in the Massachusetts Senate from 1959 to 1962.
 From 1962 to 1971 he was the state insurance commissioner.

 Business career

 While serving in the House of Representatives, Farnam was a group representative for the Hardware Mutual Casualty Co.
 He was the owner of C. Eugene Farnam Insurance Agency in Medford.
 After retiring as state insurance commissioner in September 1971, he became a consultant to the insurance industry and the United States Department of Transportation.